 Rescheduling Final Examinations

-The deadline for all non-emergency requests for final exam rescheduling for the Spring 2023 trimester is Friday, March 10, 2023.
+The deadline for all non-emergency requests for final exam rescheduling for the Summer 2023 trimester is Monday, July 3, 2023.
 All requests must be submitted to the Office of the Vice Dean for Academic Affairs.
 Requests will not be accepted after the deadline, so please review your exam schedule carefully before the deadline above.